Inc21/Python-Quiz-Game-PP3/README.md

 - As this game is developed with Python and designed to be run in the terminal, not too many design options are available.
 The main emphasis of this app is readability.

 ## Colour
-- To add a small bit of colour to text [Python colored](https://pypi.org/project/colored/ "Python colored.") module was used.
+- To add a small bit of colour to the text [Python colored](https://pypi.org/project/colored/ "Python colored.") module was used.

 | Image | Color |
 |---|---|